MULEDASTAGIRIREDDY/cmoscourse/README.md

   velocity Vn(x) = mobility* electric field

+# L3 Drain current model for Linear region of operation

 ![WhatsApp Image 2026-02-22 at 18 08 40](https://github.com/user-attachments/assets/17ffd8c5-59f1-4311-84c8-f1b5e23b6b29)

-As it is linear reggion of operation we should simpliy it to linear.
+As it is linear region of operation we should simpliy it to linear.

 <img width="280" height="61" alt="image" src="https://github.com/user-attachments/assets/f4c280e0-679e-4d60-b39a-ab09c6d8a1a6" />
  The equation is simpliied into this form where kn' is Cox * mobility.